OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ### Defense Option 4: STRONGLY DISCOURAGED: Escaping All User-Supplied Input

 In this approach, the developer will escape all user input before putting it in a query.
 It is very database specific in its implementation.
-This methodology is frail compared to other defenses and we CANNOT guarantee that this option will prevent all SQL injections in all situations.
+This methodology is frail compared to other defenses, and we CANNOT guarantee that this option will prevent all SQL injections in all situations.

 If an application is built from scratch or requires low risk tolerance, it should be built or re-written using parameterized queries, stored procedures, or some kind of Object Relational Mapper (ORM) that builds your queries for you.

 ## Additional Defenses

-Beyond adopting one of the four primary defenses, we also recommend adopting all of these additional defenses in order to provide defense in depth.
+Beyond adopting one of the four primary defenses, we also recommend adopting all of these additional defenses to provide defense in depth.
 These additional defenses are:

 - **Least Privilege**
 - **Allow-list Input Validation**